Latin music in NYC is in stadiums, arenas, concert halls, clubs, restaurants and bars, parks and on the streets.

 Tuesday, February 2, 1977 🇨🇴

 These categories are based on the Latin Grammy categories.

 “Urban” music isn’t only popular in cities.
 It’s the music of today’s youth of every heritage around the world.
 Everybody wants to get down.
 This is how the kids play today.

-Tropical is Caribbean music, and it’s not only from the islands.
-Colombia, Venezuela, Panama and Central America, including Mexico and the United States (New Orleans), have Caribbean cultures too.
+Tropical is Caribbean music, but it’s not only from the islands.
+Colombia, Venezuela, Panama and Central America, including Mexico and the United States (New Orleans), have Caribbean cultures on their coasts too.

 The category includes the modern tropical forms: salsa, merengue/bachata (Dominican Republic), and cumbia/vallento (Colombia).